 Lift only as much as you can comfortably carry.

 Don’t wrench or twist too severely.

 Take your time.

-Cool down when you’re done by stretching for 10 minutes.
+Cool down when you’re done by stretching as advised.